INTERVIEW BY MARKO SYRJALA AND ARTO LEHTINEN

-Mike Dean: Two album and when you think it’s one, that’s exactly why it’s over.
-Do you know about the record IX?
+Mike Dean: Two albums, and when you think it’s one, that’s exactly why it’s over.
+Do you know about record IX?
 Because no one has heard about that.
 Because they don’t do anything, I don’t know what they do.
-They do something besides us, the only artist they have that does well is Orange Goblin.
-Because Orange Goblin is Orange Goblin and they are doing well, I don’t know how they make the money.
+They do something besides us.
+The only artist they have that does well is Orange Goblin.
+Because Orange Goblin is Orange Goblin and they are doing well, I don’t know how they make money.
 I don’t know how they continue to exist.

-Mike Dean: The Candlelight were like… we really don’t like the record cover.
-We really don’t like it, we like what we do.
+Mike Dean: The Candlelight was like… we really don’t like the record cover.
+We really don’t like it.
+We like what we do.
 So they put it out.
-Then we did IX and they were like; we really don’t like the record cover.
+Then we did IX, and they were like, we really don’t like the record cover.
 What is this supposed to be?
-I’m like; it’s supposed to show that it’s like a no bullshit record, with like three dudes playing instruments and that we were into heavy rock.
+I’m like; it’s supposed to show that it’s like a no-bullshit record, with like three dudes playing instruments and that we were into heavy rock.
 It’s kind of a posturized thing like Black Sabbath volume four.
-They were like; okay, alright.
-It was like a bad fit, they are not even on the same channel that we are and aesthetically in any sense I have no idea why they offered us money to make records.
-But that’s their so called business.
+They were like, okay, alright.
+It was like a bad fit, and they are not even on the same channel that we are, and aesthetically, in any sense, I have no idea why they offered us money to make records.
+But that’s their so-called business.

 Mike Dean: No. We don’t need anyone’s help to come up with music and start putting it together, at the point that we really go and start recording.
 There is plenty of offers, but yeah.

-Mike Dean: Not really, there is good things about that and bad things.
-We knew that wouldn’t last, it’s the expectations were to be so commercially successful.
-Those expectations were unrealistic, but we decided to enjoy the ride and the way we enjoyed the ride was; Hey!
+Mike Dean: Not really, there are good things about that and bad things.
+We knew that wouldn’t last, and it’s the expectations were to be so commercially successful.
+Those expectations were unrealistic, but we decided to enjoy the ride, and the way we enjoyed the ride was; Hey!
 We would like to record at Electric Lady.
-We’d like to record at Criteria studios, where Tom Dowd recorded Cream and Derek and the Dominos and The Allman Brothers.
-So we kind of use the recourses to do that and just get in touch with kind of the history of making the records that we enjoyed as kids, so that was cool.
-We succeeded in that and then there is some fun people that work for those organizations, but the whole corporate idea of quarterly profits, quarterly earnings is what drives those entities and it’s driven them to the ground.
-They haven’t addressed it to the fact that there is hardly any physical product to sell beyond vinyl now, and so yeah it’s not really that desirable situation to be involved with those people at this point.
-I’m not sure they’d be interested being involved with us anyway, but will see.
+We’d like to record at Criteria Studios, where Tom Dowd recorded Cream and Derek and the Dominos and The Allman Brothers.
+So we kind of use the recourses to do that and just get in touch with the history of making the records that we enjoyed as kids, so that was cool.
+We succeeded in that, and then some fun people work for those organizations.
+Still, the whole corporate idea of quarterly profits, quarterly earnings is what drives those entities, and it’s driven them to the ground.
+They haven’t addressed it because there is hardly any physical product to sell beyond vinyl now, so yeah.
+It’s not really that desirable situation to be involved with those people at this point.
+I’m not sure they’d be interested in being involved with us anyway, but we will see.

 Metal-Rules.com: How about the Sanctuary Label?
 They released a couple of C.O.C. albums, but then the label disappeared completely because they basically went out of the business.

 Mike Dean: Yeah, the label.
 These albums are hard to find, I could tell you.
 They have been absorbed by some major like Universal or something like that.
 That was just a flip.
-That was the only based North Carolina based company that merged with the UK Company that used to be part of Iron Maiden’s management Sanctuary.
-They merged together and started making records by bands that were dropped by the major labels, yes they made money but they didn’t make enough money for the majors who want to do them basically.
-They managed to run that business in two grounds, so yeah.
+That was the only North Carolina-based company that merged with the UK Company that used to be part of Iron Maiden’s management Sanctuary.
+They merged together and started making records by bands dropped by the major labels, yes they made money, but they didn’t make enough money for the majors who want to do them basically.
+They managed to run that business on two grounds, so yeah.
 That was alright.
 If you wanted to have an argument with the record company, you only had to drive 10 minutes across town to do that in North Carolina.
 You don’t have to fly to New York to do it.

 Metal-Rules.com: But do you have rights to albums released through them?

-Mike Dean: No. It’s Universal, because it was Sony and BMG got together and then EU broke them up and they had to sell things, and they sold all the things that were on Sanctuary to Universal Music.
+Mike Dean: No. It’s Universal because it was Sony and BMG got together, and then the EU broke them up, and they had to sell things, and they sold all the things that were on Sanctuary to Universal Music.
 I don’t know how I know this; I’m like the least business guy you’d ever know.
 But I know that.
-It’s like sports trivia, it is stuck in my head.
+It’s like sports trivia, and it is stuck in my head.